whitecollaralgos/Algoways/install/README.md

 The installation process will:
 - Install required packages
 - Configure Nginx with SSL
-- Set up the OpenAlgo application
+- Set up the AlgoWays application
 - Create systemd service with unique name based on domain and broker
 - Generate installation logs in the logs directory

 #### Multi-Domain Deployment
 The installation script supports deploying multiple instances on the same server:
-- Each deployment gets a unique service name (e.g., openalgo-yourdomain-broker)
+- Each deployment gets a unique service name (e.g., algoways-yourdomain-broker)
 - Separate configuration files and directories for each deployment
 - Individual log files for each installation in the logs directory
 - Independent SSL certificates for each domain